NGTS/ngts-explorer/README.md

   * perhaps add fuzzy searching
 * flesh out the way to plot all objects in a class and save chosen ones
   * perhaps some form of ui in which the user can save the image
-* Add convenience methods for performing power series and sine fitting